 - Energy-saving process

-Classification of Foam: On the basis of generation foam are mainly two types:
+Classification of Foam: On the basis of generation foam, there are mainly two types:

 - Condensation